 Here are some examples of estimation questions:

 - What is the size of the market for driverless cars in 2030?

-- How much money doe the U.S spend on gas each year?
+- How much money does the U.S. spend on gas each year?

-Around 14% of Google’s interview questions will focus on assessing your drive, motivation, passion to work for Google, people skills, and ability to resolve conflict and function as a team player.
+Around 14% of Google’s interview questions will focus on assessing your drive, motivation, passion for working for Google, people skills, and ability to resolve conflict and function as a team player.

 These questions can include the following:

 - What skills are required to be an effective product manager?

 - Talk about the best product manager you have worked with